Could a Primordial Black Hole Explosion Explain the extremely high-energy KM3NeT neutrino Event?

 \emph{PBH evaporation. ---} An observer far from a Schwarzschild black hole will detect a flux of thermal radiation for a given particle species $j$, characterized by the instantaneous emission rate per energy bin $\dd E$~\cite{Hawking:1975vcx}

 where $g_j$ and $s_j$ denote the internal degrees of freedom and spin of the particle, respectively~\footnote{Throughout this manuscript, we adopt natural units where $\hbar = c = k_{\rm B} = 1$, and fix the Planck Mass to be $M_P = G^{-1/2}$, with $G$ the gravitational constant}.
 The black hole temperature is inversely proportional to its mass $M$, $T = (8\pi G M)^{-1} \sim 1~{\rm GeV}~(10^{13}~{\rm g}/M)$.
 The spectrum in Eq.~\eqref{eq:SpectrumEmittedParticles} differs from a purely Planckian distribution due to the presence of the black hole’s gravitational potential, which acts as an energy-dependent barrier that partially backscatters some emitted particles.
-This effect, which depends on the spin of the particle, is encoded in the absorption probability $\Gamma_{s_j}(E)$, a transmission coefficient of a wave through the effective potential.
+This spin-dependent effect is encoded in the absorption probability $\Gamma_{s_j}(E)$, a transmission coefficient of a wave through the effective potential.

 From energy conservation considerations, the black hole mass is expected to decrease at a rate that depends on its initial mass and the number of available degrees of freedom.
 The time evolution of the black hole mass can be estimated by calculating the mass loss due to the emission of each particle species, integrated over phase space and summed over all species~\cite{MacGibbon:1990zk,MacGibbon:1991tj,Cheek:2021odj}